Corsica - Day 2

 After 1,5 hours the bus to Saint Lucie arrived, from where it was a 6 km walk to the start of the GR20 route in Conca.
 It was very warm but there were plenty of streams.
 The route itself went straight uphill.
 It was doable, but because of all the loose rocks and the heat I was sweating like crazy.
 After an hour it was 5 o'clock and I called it a day, it would be wise to take a rest after the past two days.
 I struggled to find bare spots to pitch my tent, let alone level ones.

 The route went straight up hill over loose rocks

 Along the way I saw two mountain goats and half an hour later a semi-flat piece of ground.
 I ate before pitching my tent, in case someone would walk by.
 With the heat I was more in the mood for ice than rice.
 There was no snow insight, except far away on a mountain top.
 I started to get sunburned.
 I had considered bringing sunscreen, but as the weather predictions were sub-20 degrees and potentially snow it hadn't seemed necessary.
 Apparently those predictions weren't fully accurate.
 It was quite Bram-ish that I had been worried about my snowshoes and was now in need of sunscreen.

 The next part of the route

 My camp for the night

-I hoped I wouldn't be walking too fast, because then I would have too much time left before my flight left.
-The landscape had been very pretty thus far, but also a bit monotonous.
-I tried to prioritize resting properly to try to get more into the hiking ritm.
+The landscape in Corsica had been very nice thus far, but a bit monotonous.
+I tried to prioritize resting to try to get into a good hiking ritm.